Construction of Complete Complementary Codes over Small Alphabet: Proposed -ary Functions and CCCs

-In \cite{wang2020new}, Wang \emph{et~al} proposed PU matrix based construction of CCCs and then a systematic approach has been introduced to extract multivariable functions as the generators for CCCs of non-power-of-two lengths.
-The construction method in \cite{wang2020new} needs to perform the following steps unlike our proposed construction to obtain the multivariable functions to generate CCCs: \begin{itemize} \item It needs to follow a general framework for constructing desired PU matrices. \item A series of operations need to be performed to extract multivariable functions from the constructed PU matrices. \end{itemize} The multivariable functions extraction process also depends on the existence suitable PU matrices which are known as seed PU matrices and it heavily rely on a series of operations to extract multivariable functions from the seed PU matrices.
-Unlike, the construction reported in \cite{wang2020new}, the proposed multivariable functions generate CCCs without performing a series of operations through multiple steps.
-Therefore, the proposed construction is more suitable for rapid hardware generations of CCCs as compared to the work reported in \cite{wang2020new}.
+underscoring that the findings reported in \cite{Davis1999, pater2000, rati} emerge as special cases of Theorem \ref{teorem2}, where \cite{Davis1999, pater2000, rati} introduce the construction of GCPs, CCs, and CCCs with the parameters as mentioned above.
+It is to be noted here that our proposed construction also works if we choose $q$ to be a positive integer such that $p_i|q$, $i=1,2,\hdots,k$.
+As we are interested in small alphabet, throughout the paper we fix $q$ to its minimum value that is $\prod_{i=1}^k p_i$. \end{remark} \begin{remark} In \cite{wang2020new}, Wang \emph{et~al} proposed a PU matrix based construction of CCCs, followed by a systematic approach to extract $p$-ary functions, for prime $p$, as the generators for CCCs of non-power-of-two lengths.
+The construction method in \cite{wang2020new} needs to perform the following steps {(unlike our proposed one)} to generate CCCs: \begin{itemize} \item It needs to follow a generic framework for constructing desired PU matrices. \item A series of operations need to be performed to extract multivariable functions from the constructed PU matrices. \end{itemize} In \cite[Th.
+4]{wangong}, Wang \emph{et~al} proposed a construction of $(p,p,p^m)$-CCC using multivariable functions which are obtained through the following steps: \begin{itemize} \item First, construct a Butson-type Hadamard (BH) matrix of order $p^n$ with the help of $p$-ary sequences with two-level autocorrelation of period $p^n-1$. \item Then, construct $\delta$-quadratic terms with the help of the constructed BH matrix of order $p^n$. \item Finally, with the help of $\delta$-quadratic terms and suitable permutation polynomials, multivariable functions are obtained to generate $(p,p,p^m)$-CCC over the alphabet $\mathbb{Z}_p$. \end{itemize} Therefore, the afore-mentioned constructions may not be suitable for rapid hardware generations of CCCs.
+Besides, the proposed construction generates more flexible parameters as compared to \cite{wang2020new} and \cite{wangong}.

-In addition to the above comparison with \cite{wang2020new}, we also compare the propsed constructions with previous GBFs based constructions of CCCs \cite{rati,liumc,chencommlett} and MOGCS \cite{swuc} in TABLE I.